 5 backers Limited (3 left of 8)

-All the above plus an original Emory Douglas print signed by the artist.Estimated delivery:Ships within the US only
+All the above plus an original Emory Douglas print signed by the artist.Estimated delivery:Only ships to: United States

-An original 8 x 11 inch Zapatista Embroidered Emory Douglas image with zapatista image intervention created by Zapatista Embroidery collectives.Estimated delivery:Ships within the US only
+An original 8 x 11 inch Zapatista Embroidered Emory Douglas image with zapatista image intervention created by Zapatista Embroidery collectives.Estimated delivery:Only ships to: United States

 0 backers Limited (2 left of 2)

-An original, embroidered Black Panther/Zapatista art piece exhibited during Emory Douglas residency created by Zapatista women's collectivesEstimated delivery:Ships within the US only
+An original, embroidered Black Panther/Zapatista art piece exhibited during Emory Douglas residency created by Zapatista women's collectivesEstimated delivery:Only ships to: United States

 - (24 days)